 No Listening If the manager’s ideas seem to be more important than finding out about your ideas, this manager probably is self-absorbed.

 Distrust of Others A manager who consistently blames others , especially member of his team, shows a lack of trust in people.

 Motivating with Fear When managers disrespect and distrust others, they resort to threats and humiliation.

 Maintains the Status Quo Leaders look for innovative ways to improve the organization.
 They experiment and take risks.

 Disrespectful Behavior There’s no excuse for unprofessional behavior.
 Not returning emails, not showing up for meetings, not following through on commitments are all signs that this person is only thinking about himself.

 Bad Attitude Certainly everyone has bad days, but managers who make life difficult for others need to be fixed.

 If your company isn’t dealing with the problem, utimately it will affect others, the organization and profits.
-Termination is certainly an option, but it may be a wise investment to help the manager first with executive coaching.
-We help fix problem managers.
+Termination is certainly an option, but it may be a wise investment to help the managerwith executive coaching as a first option.

 Our mission is to help successful leaders achieve

 leadership coaching to businesses in Cincinnati, Dayton, Cleveland, Columbus Ohio, Indianapolis, Indiana,